HumanCellAtlas/dcp-cli/README.rst

 HCA CLI
 =======
 This repository contains a command line interface (CLI) and Python library for interacting with the Data Coordination Platform (DCP) of the Human Cell Atlas (HCA).
-Currently it allows interaction with the Staging Service and Data Storage Service (DSS).
+Currently it allows interaction with the Upload Service and Data Storage Service (DSS).

 Installation